The Under Presents: Gameplay

-The Introduction tutorial
+The introduction tutorial

 This component of the game is available for free and lasts approximately 20 minutes.
 The player is given a backstage tour and puzzles to solve by a non-player character known as the MC, who is in the form of a strange ghostly figure with a huge, misshapen gold mask.

-This game introduces the Scrunch Teleport, which is a unique form of VR locomotion where the player reaches out and pulls the center of the world towards themselves, and then releases it whereupon the rest of the world snaps into place so that there is always some part of the field of view that is fixed.
+This game introduces the Scrunch Teleport, a unique form of VR locomotion in which the player reaches out and pulls the center of the world towards themselves, and then releases it, whereupon the rest of the world snaps into place so that there is always some part of the field of view that is fixed.

 The Timeboat experience

-This is a prerecorded immersive theatre play that takes place between the crew and passengers on board The Aikman as it gets stranded in the ice and runs out of food.
+This is a prerecorded immersive theatre play that takes place between the crew and passengers on board the Aikman as it gets stranded in the ice and runs out of food.
 The player has to wind time forwards and back to chase down all the characters and storylines in a sort of improvised nonlinear narrative.

 The main stage

-A dozen different short acts by the theatrical troupe Piehole take place on the stage in a permanent loop each introduced by the MC.
-Players in the game can interact with one another (using hand gestures and movement, no voices), show off and teach one another the different spells, or venture out into the desert to explore remote areas of the map.
-Some of these locations require players to actively collaborate in order to unlock them and they reach places where it is possible to acquire different masks.
+A dozen different short acts by the theatrical troupe Piehole take place on the stage in a permanent loop, each introduced by the MC.
+Players in the game can interact with one another (using hand gestures and movement, no voices), show off, and teach one another the different spells, or venture out into the desert to explore remote areas of the map.
+Some locations require players to actively collaborate in order to unlock them; in some places, players can acquire different masks.

 Tempest

 Tempest was a first-of-its-kind, live, scripted, participatory play that players attended using VR based on several scenes in Shakespeare's The Tempest.
 The play was first performed in the early stages of the COVID-19 pandemic, from June to September 2020.
 This was a period with severe impact on the performing arts, as actors were unemployed and audiences unable to attend live theatre.
 The sense of isolation that was so strong during lockdowns was, according to a reviewer, a core theme in the performance: "Prospero’s isolation is our own, and Miranda’s delight at seeing other humans is similarly our experience".

-The performances usually lasted 40 minutes, and audience members were networked into groups of up to 8 per actor.
+The performances usually lasted 40 minutes, and audience members were networked into groups of up to six per actor.
 Tickets were separately purchased for each showing, with the first ticket giving a player access to the multiplayer hub as well as an exclusive mask.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Tempest for "Immersive Reality Technical Achievement".